HTD-Health/devise_secure_password/README.md

 # DeviseSecurePassword
-DeviseSecurePassword is a Devise extension for enchasing security.
+DeviseSecurePassword is a Devise extension for enchancing security.

 It is composed of 4 additional Devise modules: